 About This Image

-Shipping and insurance costs will be added to the price and must be paid for by the buyer.
+Most U.S. domestic Fed Ex ground shipping (Media Mail for books) is free of charge except for larger and heavier items, or unless the buyer wants express shipping (email us your requests for the latter).
+International shipping and insurance costs will be added to the price and must be paid for by the buyer.
 Pennsylvania buyers must pay appropriate local sales tax.
-International clients are responsible for their VAT and other custom's oriented charges.
+International clients are responsible for their local customs duties and taxes, which will be charged by Fed Ex, which will contact the client prior to delivery.

 Price $3,500